 It is written from a UK perspective where we have occasional snow.
 Winter tyres are an unfamiliar concept, and the four wheel drive BMW is a rarity rather than the norm.

 Have Your Say

-First of all, a couple of experiences of the lunacy that a BMW on ice represents.
+First of all, a couple of experiences of the trickery that a BMW on ice represents.

 My neighbour attempts to drive to the shops in her BMW One Series.

 She gets stuck on the camber of the road with the car sliding all over the place.
 It is going sideways rather than forward, and cannot get over the massive incline that a normal road camber suddenly represents.

 She gives up, car is in the middle of the road, and asks me for help.
 I am a reasonably confident and experienced driver but I don’t own a rear wheel drive.

 After five or ten minutes of gently trying to persuade the BMW to navigate the icy road I give up.
 I reverse it into a passable imitation of a deliberate piece of parking – it’s off to the side of the road, no longer blocking it – and there is no hope of driving it anywhere or putting it back on her drive.